StaticGenie/StaticGenie/README.md

 1.0.0 (In Progress)

+- Rename `pages` to `basicpages`.
+Referring to `pages` is too abstract when discussing details
+- Break up this README.md into the website.
+Don't want two sources of truth!
 - Inconsistency between the terms model & data.
 Need 3 models for templates;
   - Global (frozen after all plugins initialised)
   - Theme (frozen)
   - Page (immutable, but not sharable between plugins)
-- Rename `pages` to `basicpages`.
-Referring to `pages` is too abstract when discussing details
 - Rename `model` to `globalmodel`.
-- move the readme.md content to the website
 - deploy the website
 - feedback from community